pyth-network/program-admin/README.md

 ## Development

-This project is managed using `poetry`.
+This project uses `poetry` to manage python dependencies and virtual environments.
 To set up the project, first install poetry:

 * Mac `brew install poetry`
 * For other platforms, see installation instructions here: https://python-poetry.org/docs/

+Note: this project requires Python version >= 3.10.
+If you have a different version, try using [pyenv](https://realpython.com/intro-to-pyenv/) to install and manage your python versions.

 Next, install project dependencies.
 From the project root directory, run: